g-andrade/backwater/README.md

 ### <a name="Backwater_-_Intercluster_RPC_for_Erlang_and_Elixir">Backwater - Intercluster RPC for Erlang and Elixir</a> ###

-`backwater` is a library for Erlang/OTP and Elixir that allows you to call remote modules without depending on the Erlang distribution.
+`backwater` allows you to call remote modules without depending on the Erlang distribution protocol.

-It's targeted at scenarios where Erlang nodes in one datacenter need to call machines in another datacenter, over unsecure or unstable networks.
+It's targeted at scenarios where nodes in one datacenter need to call nodes in another datacenter, over unsecure or unstable networks.

-The [rebar3 plugin](https://github.com/g-andrade/rebar3_backwater) can be used
+The [rebar3 plugin](https://github.com/g-andrade/rebar3_backwater) can be leveraged
 to automate the creation of boilerplate client code.